Pagan nations were to be eradicated from the Holy Land because they pose a threat to Israelite belief in the One True G-d.

 Studying, practicing and celebrating Torah for its own sake is what leads to spiritual renewal; to a strengthened commitment to G-d’s vision of the good life.

-Sin, to miss the mark, lose the way, abandon the good life are still possibilities, but because we are free moral agents, we can also learn from our mistakes and return to the right path.
+Sin, to miss the mark, lose the way, and to abandon the good life are still possibilities, but because we are free moral agents, we can also learn from our mistakes and return to the right path.

 The way of life enjoined by G-d is not for slaves but for a people who are free to serve the L-RD who can choose the path they wish to follow.
 Freedom is a precondition of education, of initiation of a community committed to the good.